-II.2.2 Human capital formation
+II.2.2 HUMAN CAPITAL FORMATION

 The national glider infrastructures that will be part of the GROOM RI are working with universities attracting Ph.D. students and junior scientists who want to discover this technology and benefit from its capacities to explore the ocean.
 The distributed approach of GROOM RI will leverage this capacity to gather new resources willing to be part of this great international, scientific and technological adventure.
 GROOM RI will provide means to share resources (financial, logistic, access to instruments, etc.) to increase the engagement and the quality of the formation of the new generation of ocean scientists.
-A nice example of human capital formation comes from international organisations, (e.g World Meteorological Organisation), with the Junior Professional Officer program (JPO) to enrol and train new young talent for a limited period of time.
+A nice example of human capital formation comes from international organisations, (e.g. World Meteorological Organisation), with the Junior Professional Officer program (JPO) to enrol and train new young talent for a limited period of time.
 Such types of programs will be investigated by GROOM RI to enhance its societal impact.
 From this point of view, by contributing to the training of European young scientists, GROOM RI is similar to research universities about which the societal benefits on human capital formation is obvious.

 GROOM RI aims at developing training on many aspects related to the glider technology (piloting, sensor integration, operation), ocean science (data management, use of the glider data, thematic scientific summer schools), and Research Infrastructure management (regulation, logistics, management of RI, etc.).
 Europe is currently lacking such training that must be coordinated by an international infrastructure to be really profitable.
 The great example of the Glider school, organised for more than a decade by PLOCAN (Spain), is showing the desire of young and career change scientists to be trained on gliders.
 The PLOCAN glider school was the only public international glider training recognized in Europe since very recently.
-The first edition of the Swedish International training on ocean gliders opened in 2022 and will continue next year.
-This is showing the increasing demand on training with gliders and the need for coordination between academic training programs to propose the best offer possible with beginners, intermediate, advanced training courses for instance, or even thematic training.
+The first edition of the Swedish International training on ocean gliders and the need for coordination between academic training programs to propose the best offer possible with beginners, intermediate, advanced training courses for instance, or even thematic training.